AlexToop/BBC-Game-Of-Life-Submission/README.md

 Java project that emulates the 'Game of Life' task as specified to candidates.

 Please run project using the following arguments:
-arg1: Game seed - 'random' or 'scenario6'
+  arg1: Game seed - 'random' or 'scenario6'.
   arg2: Iterations to run - Integer (negative values will only display the intial seed)

+Example run command at out\production\BBC_Game_Of_Life, use "java main.toop.alexander.Main scenario6 2"

 Following assumptions were made from the instructions given:
 1. Dead cells do not occupy space on the infinite grid, live cells can later occupy their space as implied by scenario 6.